djplaner/memex/journal/daily-note-2023-05-23.md

 - Reach out to Shirley
 - Ask Eva to participate in Collections cast
 - Steven's code - enrol users, explore
+- Thank and ask Emma
+- Complete UAT testing for Collections
+- Migrate 3906QCA_P2

+- The Rodney Brooks interview in spectrum
+- Annesha's prompt engineering with Zulip
+- Rate Foam in VS-Code market place